AtomScott/PySubspace/docs/tutorials/SM.rst

 Theory
 ------

 The Subspace method assumes an input vector :math:`x` and :math:`k`-class subspaces.
 Each class subspace approximates a data distribution for a single class.
-This approximation is obtained by applying `PCA <PCA.html>`_ to each class. :cite:`Fukui2014`.
+This approximation is obtained by applying `PCA <PCA.html>`_ to each class :cite:`Fukui2014`.

 .. note::